 For information on our current projects, please visit our projects pages.

-Some of our more recent projects have included the AHRC-funded investigations What will be the canon for the artist’s book in the 21st Century? and Paper Models; and the international artists’ books project An Inventory of Al-Mutanabbi Street 2013 – 2015.
+Some of our past projects have included the AHRC-funded investigations What will be the canon for the artist’s book in the 21st Century? and Paper Models; and the international artists’ books project An Inventory of Al-Mutanabbi Street 2013 – 2015.
+You can see our recent and current projects here.

 As part of our investigation of contemporary book arts practice we publish the Book Arts Newsletter, the Artist’s Book Yearbook, a biennial publication with essays and information on many aspects of the book arts, and The Blue Notebook journal for artists’ books.